tommiri/full-stack-skeleton/README.md

 ❗FRONTEND IS STILL WORK IN PROGRESS❗

 TypeScript, React, Node.js and Sequelize skeleton for full-stack projects.
-Implements user authorization with jsonwebtoken, example database, example tests, dockerization and CI/CD with GitHub Actions.
+Implements user authorization with jsonwebtoken, example database, example tests, containerization using Docker and CI/CD with GitHub Actions.

 ## Run Locally